markmead/alpinejs-notifications/README.md

 `autoRemove`

+Here you have two options.

+**Duration**

-This will remove the notification element from the DOM once the duration (in milliseconds) is up.
+If you use a duration (in milliseconds) then it will remove the notification from the DOM once duration is up.

+This works for most situations, however it can get a little tricky calculating when the removal should happen when working with animations.
+This is what the boolean approach solves.

+**Boolean**

+Using a boolean will trigger the removal of the notification once the animation has ended.
+It will play the animation in full and then remove once complete.

 `classNames`